-THE VALUE of a feed is determined primarily by the amount of digestible nutrients it contains as well as upon its adaptability and palatability to swine.
-These nutrients are protein, carbohydrates, fats, minerals, and vitamins.
+THE VALUE of a feed is determined primarily by the amount of digestible nutrients it contains.
+These nutrients are protein, carbohydrates, fats, minerals and vitamins.
 Protein is necessary for developing muscle.
 Carbohydrates and fats are essential for providing heat or energy to the body and are stored as animal fat.
 Minerals contribute to the growth of the bony structure of the body and also contribute to the performance of important body functions.
 Vitamins are necessary for growth, reproduction, and for the animals' general vitality.

 Inasmuch as the feed cost of producing pork constitutes from 75 to 80 per cent of the total cost it is obvious that one should give much attention to feeds.
 Practically all of the feeds used should be home-grown.
-Purchased feeds should contain as large a percentage as possible of the particular element that is lacking in the home-grown feeds.
+Purchased feeds should contain as large a percentage as possible of the particular element that is lacking in the home grown feeds.
 This element is usually protein.
 It also should be an animal protein.
 Some ready mixed feeds may run rather high in protein but the bulk of it may be vegetable protein that can be found in home-grown feeds.

 Home-grown feeds vary considerably in their nutritive value.
 These variations are shown in Table I. In this table are found differences in the protein, carbohydrate and fat content of a number of feeds that are used in swine production.
 In the last column to the right is found the nutritive ratio of the feeds.
 Since feeds are usually compared on the basis of their nutritive ratio it is well to know just what it represents.
-In the table we find the nutritive ratio of barley to be 1:7.8 which means that if we give the value of 1 to the amount of digestible crude protein (9,0) in 100 pounds of barley the value of the carbohydrates (66.8) plus the value of the fat (1.6) would be 7.8.
+In the table we find the nutritive ratio of barley to be 1: 7.8 which means that if we give the value of 1 to the amount of digestible crude protein (9.0) in 100 pounds of barley the value of the carbohydrates (66.8) plus the value of the fat (1.6) would be 7.8.
 The carbohydrates and fats are combined because they serve essentially the same purpose.
-One pound of fat, however, has a value equal to 225 pounds of carbohydrates.
+One pound of fat, however, has a value equal to 2.25 pounds of carbohydrates.
 In order to combine these two, therefore, they must be reduced to a common basis.
 This is done by multiplying 1.6 (the per cent of fat in barley) by 2.25, which gives 3.6.
 When we add 3.6 (the carbohydrate equivalent of 1.6 pounds of fat) to 66.8, the carbohydrates in barley, we get 70.4.
 When we divide 70.4 by 9.0 (crude protein) we find that 70.4 is 7.8 times as large as 9.0.
 The nutritive ratio is, therefore, expressed as 1 to 7.8.

-The following recommendations for nutritive ratics of the grain feed are made merely as a general guide and are approximately correct when 50 per cent of the protein supplements used are from an animal source:
+The following recommendations for nutritive ratios of the grain feed are made merely as a general guide and are approximately correct when 50 per cent of the protein supplements used are from an animal source:

-Growing pigs on a legume pasture 1:6.5 Fattening nigs in a dry lot 1:5.5 Brood sows in winter getting alfalfa hay 1:6.0 Brood sows during the sucking period on legume pasture 1:6.5
+Growing pigs on a legume pasture 1:6.5 Fattening pigs in a dry lot 1:5.5 Brood sows in winter getting alfalfa hay 1:6.0 Brood sows during the suckling period on legume pastu re1:6.5

 Nutritive Ratio of Mixtures.
 It is not quite so simple to find the nutritive ratio of a combination of feeds, at least when they contribute different amounts to the mixture.
-When any feed in a mixture makes up less than 100 pounds, the figures for the digestible protein, carbohydrates and fat in the table, which is given for 100 pounds of feed, must be divided
+When any feed in a mixture makes up

-TABLE I

-Composition of Some Common Feeds1
+TABLE I Composition of Some Common Feeds